-Note also that gangs cannot be edited once they have been created.
+Note also that gangs cannot be edited once they have been created - they must be cleared and created again.

 Note also that when channel is muted, those channels within the ganging group which were already muted will stay muted.
 When the channel is then unmuted, all channels unmute, irrespective of whether they had been initially muted.